 Removal of catheter is not painful

-Why can’t we do the study on the same day that the manometry catheter is placed?
+Why can’t we do the study on the same day the manometry catheter is placed?

-We place the manometry catheter, then conduct the colonic manometry study the next day because the anesthesia needs to be out of the system prior to beginning the study.
+We conduct the colonic manometry study the day after it is placed to allow anesthesia to be out of the system prior to beginning the study.
 Anesthesia is used to help your child sleep during the procedure.
-Anesthesia can affect the results of the study
+Anesthesia can alter the results of the study

 Can my child have a sucker, hard candy or a swab after the catheter is placed?